Criminalistics Laboratory Division

 The SCCPDCL was established in 1988 in response to the need for a crime laboratory to serve the law enforcement community of St. Charles County.
-Initially set up to analyze only drug cases, the SCCPDCL has expanded its services to include fire debris analysis, biology/deoxyribonucleic acid (DNA), blood ethanol, serial number restorations, and firearm functionality examinations.
+Initially set up to analyze only drug cases, the SCCSDCL has expanded its services to include fire debris analysis, biology/deoxyribonucleic acid (DNA), blood ethanol concentration, and firearm and toolmark examinations.

 The SCCPDCL has a long history of being responsive to the needs of the law enforcement community it serves by offering new services and enhancing existing testing by utilizing available internal and external funding sources.